aplteam/MarkAPL/Docs/MarkAPL.md

 ##### List item contents

-You may want to inject line breaks for readability, or you may not and be lazy, and you may add blanks or not; all has the same effect.
+You may want to inject line breaks for readability, or you may not and be lazy, and you may add blanks or not.

 An example for the lazy approach:
 ~~~